jayleenli/android-arcore-interactive-aug-img-teapots/README.txt

 - I found a teapot model online off of Google poly, but the model was not centered at the origin.
 This caused a lot of headaches when trying to rotate it around the axis to do the interaction.
 I spent a majority of this assignment trying to figure out the math of how to rotate the object and translate it back to the anchor that it was located at.
 - Other difficulties was different libraries did rotations differently.
 Some started with axis x on a coordinate system, others started with y, so translating them to be consistent (I choose from y and going counter clockwise) also caused difficulty.
 -quarternion translation system is not very intuitive but Euler system is.
 Going back and forth from them was hard to keep track of.
 -Rotation axis rules change depending on object.
-For example, the camera in ARCore is like OpenGL (OpenGL camera pose with +X pointing right, +Y pointing right up, and -Z pointing in the direction the camera is looking) but augmented img has rotation axis (pos y pointing outwards from the img, neg z pointing downwards parellel to img, and pos x pointing to the right).
+For example, the camera in ARCore is like OpenGL (OpenGL camera pose with +X pointing right, +Y pointing right up, and -Z pointing in the direction the camera is looking) but augmented img has rotation axis (pos y pointing outwards from the img, pos z pointing downwards parellel to img, and pos x pointing to the right).
+-See comment in code above getTranslationToCenterCircle() function for my attempt to explain why this was so frustrating.
+I forgot a bit of the steps since I did it a while back but I think I was able to follow my logic again to document it better.
 -Stayed with the default augmentedImages hello world for Android image because it did better when moving camera close to img.
 I tried a black and white QR code tracker but it didn't do so well.

-      x
-      |
-y ---------
-      |

 External Sources:
 -Used this library to find out how to translate between Quaternions and euler